 Hypothalamic Research Center

-Together with the Taskforce on Obesity Research at UT Southwestern (TORS), the Hypothalamic Research Center hopes to make discoveries that will help combat the growing problems of obesity and diabetes.
-Hypothalamic Research is in the Department of Internal Medicine at UT Southwestern, but also includes investigators from several other clinical and basic science areas throughout the university.
+Together with the Taskforce on Obesity Research at UT Southwestern (TORS), faculty and staff within Hypothalamic Research hope to make discoveries that will help combat the growing problems of obesity and diabetes.
+Hypothalamic Research is in the Department of Internal Medicine at UT Southwestern, but also includes investigators from several other clinical and basic science areas throughout the Medical Center.

 The O'Brien Kidney Research Center, under the Division of Nephrology, supports research in the areas of kidney development and genetics, renal physiology, and chronic kidney disease that is conducted at UT Southwestern, neighboring institutions in North Texas, and the greater nephrology community in the U.S. and worldwide.

-The Mineral Metabolism Clinic, part of the Division of Mineral Metabolism, specializes in many various mineral metabolism diseases such as osteoporosis, osteomalacia, Paget's disease, hyperparathyroidism, acid base bone metabolism, nephrolithiasis, kidney stone disease and prevention, and calcium disorders.
+The Mineral Metabolism Clinic, part of Mineral Metabolism, specializes in many various mineral metabolism diseases such as osteoporosis, osteomalacia, Paget's disease, hyperparathyroidism, acid base bone metabolism, nephrolithiasis, kidney stone disease and prevention, and calcium disorders.